ALIALJEATAWY/reading-notes/read06.md

 ## ***JavaScript***

-*Before diving into the JavaScript language, you need to know how it will fit together with the HTML and CSS in your web pages.*
+*Before diving into the JavaScript language, you need to know how it will fit together with the HTML and CSS in your web pages*

 *Html: This is where the content of the page lives.
 The HTML gives the page structure and adds semantics.

-*CSS: The CSS enhances the HTML page with rules that state how the HTML content is presented (backgrounds, borders, box dimensions, colors, fonts, etc.).
+*CSS: The CSS enhances the HTML page with rules that state how the HTML content is presented (backgrounds, borders, box dimensions, colors, fonts, etc.)*

 *JavaScript: This is where we can change how the page behaves, adding interactivity.
-We will aim to keep as much of our JavaScript as possible in separate files.
+We will aim to keep as much of our JavaScript as possible in separate files*

 ### ***CREATING A BASIC JAVASCRIPT***

 *JavaScript is written in plain text, just like HTML and CSS, so you do not need any new tools to write a script.
 This example adds a greeting into an HTML page.
-The greeting changes depending on the time of day.*
+The greeting changes depending on the time of day*

 *LINKING TO A JAVASCRIPT FILE FROM AN HTML PAGE
 When you want to use JavaScript with a web page, you use the HTML*